 Arthur heaved a sigh.
 "Yes, he should have.
 But I won't condemn the man for one mistake.
 This was the first major crime we've had since . . . well, since you and Harry caught Dolores Umbridge.
 And it all ended well, wouldn't you say?"

 Ginny smiled and leaned her head on Harry's shoulder.
-He put his arm around her and sent her happy thoughts of a Quidditch World Cup, a baby, and a new home for them to live in.
+He put his arm around her, sending happy thoughts of a Quidditch World Cup, a baby, and a new home for them to live in.

 # # # #